LINLIN908/Linlin-Li.github.io/content/project/example/index.md

 url_video: ""
 ---
 # Publications:
-Jinzhong Yang, Liangqian Zhao, Linlin Li, Xinghua Wang (2024).
-A review of the impact of brain science literacy interventions on teaching and learning (In Chinese), *Open Education Research*, under review.
+Jinzhong Yang, Liangqian Zhao, Xinghua Wang*, Shuting Song, Linlin Li (2024).
+A systematic review of the impact of brain literacy interventions on teaching and learning (in Chinese), *Open Education Research*.
+[CSSCI index]